 Hi readers and subscribers, I’m Ramona Grigg and this is Writer Everlasting.
-I chose that name because I’ve been in it for the long haul, I’m still writing, and there’s no end in sight.
+I chose that name because I’m in it for the long haul and there’s no end in sight.
 If you’re an everlasting writer, you’re in the right place.

 I’ve been writing, teaching, and editing for more than 40 years.
 I’ve made all of the newbie mistakes and I can’t say I’ve found perfection at last, but I’m comfortable with who I am as a writer.
 That’s half the battle.
 It took me a while to see this, but if I can share anything here it’ll be the absolute necessity to shed our fears and get comfortable with our writing selves.